Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 If you want to help on this project, please leave a star 🌟 and share it with your friends! 😎

-A coffee is always a gesture of LOVE ❤️
+If you want to offer me a coffee, I would be grateful ❤️

 <a href="https://www.buymeacoffee.com/tkdalex" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/lato-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>